Remo (film): Stalking controversy

 Upon release, the film received criticism for glorifying stalking.
 Chennai based PhD scholar Iswarya V started an online petition against glorification of stalking in Tamil films by their "Calling Out Stalking" campaign, in the aftermath of the Swathi murder case, in June of the same year, which created nationwide uproar; she points that "Tamil films routinely promote stalking as romantic but doesn't know that these are also responsible for crimes against women."
 The campaign had publicly advocated to boycott the film, because of the glorification of stalking, in which Sivakarthikeyan's character stalks Keerthy Suresh's, by dressing in drag.

 The film was subjected to criticism upon release, after many film critics gave harshly critical response because of the theme and the film's subject, which many of them found as regressive and old-fashioned.
 Apart from stalking, the weak characterisation of the film's lead actress Keerthy Suresh (where her character had similarities to the typical loosu ponnu trope in mainstream cinema), were also noted by critics.
 Ananda Vikatan, a popular Tamil magazine gave 36 marks to the film, with a bottomline stating that the film is detrimental to the Tamil cinema and society.

 Following the controversy, Sivakarthikeyan in March 2018, announced that his future films will not have drinking or stalking scenes.
-In an interview with Deccan Chronicle, he stated:
+He stated:

-As I evolve in my career, I believe it’s my duty to convey some message through my films.
+As I evolve in my career, I believe it's my duty to convey some message through my films.
 I did that via my last film Velaikkaran.
-I’m surprised people still talk about Remo, and I know I’ll be asked this question for another five years.
-But there won’t be any drinking scenes or teasing and chasing (stalking) women in my future films.
-Most directors avoid such scenes when they’re writing for me.
+I'm surprised people still talk about Remo, and I know I'll be asked this question for another five years.
+But there won't be any drinking scenes or teasing and chasing women in my future films.
+Most directors avoid such scenes when they're writing for me.